medpaf/hawk/README.md

 ![anim ddos](https://user-images.githubusercontent.com/61552222/135481491-a24e689c-ba4b-4eb4-933b-2be9c85fcddb.gif)

-**Disclaimer**a: Please only use this for testing purposes and target your own machines.
+**Disclaimer**: Please only use this for testing purposes and target your own machines.

 ### Packet sniffing
 To perform packet sniffing, type: